 [Division 3 inserted in Gazette 9 Feb 2010 p.
-275-7.]
+275-7; amended in Gazette 11 Feb 2011 p.
+511-12.]

 Division 4 — Mid-west region

 [Heading inserted in Gazette 9 Feb 2010 p.
 277.]

 Brief description

 Includes all towns (other than Kalbarri*) south of the Pilbara region border to a line commencing at, and curving from, the outside edge of the Metropolitan taxi area extending approximately diagonally to just north of Leonora and Laverton and then due east to the South Australian border (see map).